-To make sure orlistat is safe for you, tell your doctor if you have:
+To make sure orlistat is safe for you, tell your doctor if you have ever had:

 Taking orlistat can make it harder for your body to absorb certain vitamins.
 These vitamins are important if you are nursing a baby.
-Tell your doctor if you are breast-feeding a baby.
+Do not use this medicine without a doctor's advice if you are breast-feeding a baby.

 How should I take orlistat?